Tommy Green (footballer, born 1863): Season 1888-89

 Tommy Green played one season in the Football League (1888-1889), the inaugural season.
 His League Debut was in the first Aston Villa League match, he played as a forward, at Dudley Road, Wolverhampton on 8 September 1888 and Green scored Aston Villa' 1st ever League goal in a 1–1 draw with Wolverhampton Wanderers.
 On 15 September 1888 Tommy Green became the first Aston Villa player to score two League goals.
 Tommy scored his only League hat-trick on 29 September 1888 as Villa routed Notts County 9–1.
 Green scored 2 in a match twice.
 In season 1888-89 he played all 22 of Aston Villa' League games scoring 14 goals.
-As a forward he played in a forward-line that scored three-League-goals-or-more-in-a-match on no less than on ten occasions.
-He scored 19 goals in 29 Villa starts and was 2nd top scorer for Villa in a team that finished 2nd.
+As a forward he played in a forward-line that scored three-League-goals-or-more-in-a-match on no less than ten occasions.
+He scored 19 goals in 29 Villa starts and was the 2nd top scorer for Villa in a team that finished 2nd.

 Green was described as an enthusiastic forward.
 In an era in which centre-forwards were expected to be able to charge goalkeepers into the goals, Green was known as the most brutal in the game.

-His son, also Tommy, played for Albion, as well as West Ham United and Coventry City.
+His son, Tommy, played for Albion, West Ham United and Coventry City.